Dirack/hpscc/original_files/README.md

-# hpscc
+# High Performance Scientific Computing with C - Course from Udemy

-High Performance Scientific Computing with C course from Udemy
+ Original files available in the course